nuxt-community/axios-module/README.md

 This is useful for making requests which need cookie based auth on server side.
 Also helps making consistent requests in both SSR and Client Side code.

+> **NOTE:** If directing requests at a url protected by CloudFlare's CDN you should set this to false to prevent CloudFlare from mistakenly detecting a reverse proxy loop and returning a 403 error.

 ### `redirectError`
 - Default: `{}`